Request received - loud & clear!

 A credit report won’t contain any information related to your checking or savings accounts.
 Also, the information pertaining to criminal records, medical history, lifestyle, and other details are not included in the credit report.

 This will depend on various factors such as the inclusion of hard inquiries, payment details, credit card, and loan applications.
 As soon any changes are detected, your credit report would change.
 The information is obtained on a monthly basis for the changes to be implemented.
 If you find any error on your credit report, you are recommended to get it corrected by the assessor.

 Unless it is incorrect, no details can be deleted from your credit report.
 The credit report provides insight into your credit history and lending worthiness.
 Most lenders vastly depend on credit reports to assess lending risks.

 If you notice any error or wrong entries in your credit report, you can get in touch with the credit report provided to get it rectified.
 The process is simple, you can get in touch with your credit report provider through phone, email, and other mediums.

-No, the Credit Information Report contains details of credit history and inquires, CIBIL, like various other credit rating companies have their own method of calculating the score based on the information on the credit report.
+No, the Credit Information Report contains details of credit history and inquiries, CIBIL, like various other credit rating companies have its own method of calculating the score based on the information on the credit report.
 The Credit Information Report has all the details of an individual’s credit date while the CIBIL score indicates the credit worthiness.
 The CIBIL score is derived from the information available in the Credit Information Report.

-Your credit report can be accessed by you, lenders, and government recognized regulating bodies.
+Your credit report can be accessed by you, lenders, and government-recognized regulating bodies.

 No, the CIC collects information from various financial institutions but doesn’t change any data.
 The CIC compiles information related to credit transactions and payment histories of an individual.

-Experian’s credit score ranges from 300 – 900.
-900 being the highest score.
+Experian’s credit score ranges from 300 – 850.
+850 being the highest score.